Aborigines Advancement League: History

 The Victorian Aborigines Advancement League (VAAL) was established in March 1957, partly in response to an enquiry by retired magistrate, Charles McLean, who had been appointed in 1955 to investigate the circumstances of Aboriginal Victorians.
 McLean was critical of conditions in the Aboriginal reserves at Lake Tyers and Framlingham.
 McLean recommended that persons of mixed Aboriginal and European descent be removed from the reserves.
 The people of Lake Tyers objected to this, and the League was formed out of their campaign.

-The new League drew from two already existing organisations, the Australian Aborigines League, established in 1934 and the Save the Aborigines Committee, established as a response to the Warburton Ranges controversy in 1956–7.
-Founding President of the League was Gordon Bryant, with Doris Blackburn as Deputy President, Stan Davey as Secretary and Douglas Nicholls as Field Officer.
+The new League drew from two already existing organisations, the Australian Aborigines League, established in 1934, and the Save the Aborigines Committee, established as a response to the Warburton Ranges controversy in 1956–7.
+Founding president of the League was Gordon Bryant, with Doris Blackburn as deputy president, Stan Davey as secretary and Douglas Nicholls as Field Officer.

 A national umbrella organisation, the Federal Council for Aboriginal Advancement (later FCAATSI) was founded in February 1958 in Adelaide, South Australia, but the Aborigines Advancement League of South Australia (AALSA) finally disaffiliated in 1966, because it thought the federal organisation was too centred on Victoria.
-(Davey also became secretary of FCAATSI, before moving to Western Australia.
+(Davey also became secretary of FCAATSI, before moving to Western Australia.)

 Early activities included lobbying for a referendum to change the Australian constitution to allow the Federal government to legislate on Aboriginal affairs, and an establishing a legal defence fund for Albert Namatjira, after he was charged with supplying liquor to an Aboriginal ward.
 By 1967 it had moved to being fully controlled by Aboriginal people, with Bill Onus as the first Aboriginal president.

 In 1968, the AAL, led by Bruce McGuinness and Bob Maza, invited Caribbean activist Roosevelt Brown to give a talk on Black Power in Melbourne, causing a media frenzy.
 The AAL was influenced by the ideas of Malcolm X and Stokely Carmichael.
 The Australian Black Power movement had emerged in Redfern in Sydney, Fitzroy, Melbourne, and South Brisbane, following the "Freedom Ride" led by Charles Perkins in 1965, but this visit brought the term to wider attention.

-Salaried director Elizabeth Maud Hoffman, who served From 1975 to 1983, was the organisations longest-serving director.
+Salaried director Elizabeth Maud Hoffman, who served from 1975 to 1983, was the organisation's longest-serving director.

+The organisation changed its name from 2020 until January 2025 to Aboriginal Advancement League.